 | Span 20 | Sorbitan Monolaurate | 8.6 | E493 | Low O/W: dressings, sauces |

 For detailed Span specifications, see our Sorbitan Esters formulation guide.
-For Tween specifications, see our Polysorbate comprehensive guide.
+For Polysorbate specifications, see our Polysorbate comprehensive guide.

 The single most useful property of the HLB system is that HLB values are additive by weight.
 When you blend two emulsifiers, the effective HLB of the blend is the weighted average of the individual HLB values: